 So if he strikes you as being a pompous ass when you first meet him, I can almost guarantee that he’ll still be a pompous ass three weeks later, three months later, and three years later!
 If you can’t count on him now, you won’t be able to count on him later.
 If he treats you poorly now, he’ll keep treating you poorly in the future.

 Believe me, I speak from experience!
-I dated plenty of men who treated me like garbage, in hopes that if I loved them more or did lots of nice things for them, they’d treat me better.
+I dated plenty of men who treated me like garbage, in hopes that if I stuck by them and did lots of nice things for them, they’d eventually come around and treat me better.
 Unfortunately, they never did.
 I dated guys who were irresponsible and unreliable, in hopes that someday they’d grow up and get their act together.
 They never did.

 If a man is going to change, the desire has to come from HIM.
 It has to be a conscious decision on his part.
 He’s not going to change simply because you’re nagging and pressuring him to do so.
 In fact, one of the biggest lessons I learned during my own dating journey is that nagging never works.
-All it does is lead to bitterness and resentment down the road.
+All it does is lead to bitterness and resentment on his end.
+It never leads to long-lasting change.

 So here’s my basic rule of thumb: if you’re having trouble accepting your partner’s basic personality, lifestyle, beliefs, or values, then it’s best to cut your losses and try to find someone else who has the qualities you’re looking for.
 Don’t waste months and years of your life trying to change someone who doesn’t want to be changed!

 Now I know you’re probably thinking, does this mean you have to blindly accept and put up with whatever your partner does or says?
 Absolutely not!
-Even if you’re dating the greatest guy in the world, there will inevitably come a time when he does or says something that ticks you off or rubs you the wrong way.
+Even if you’re dating the greatest guy in the world, there will inevitably come a time when he does or says something that frustrates you, makes you angry, or really bothers you.

 In a situation like that, here’s what you do: Tell him how his behavior makes you feel and why it bothers you so much.
 Then, the ball is in his court.
-If he wants to change, he will (or at least he’ll make a concerted effort to change his behavior).
+If he wants to change, he will (or at least he’ll make a concerted effort to try to make things better).
 But if he doesn’t want to, he won’t.
 It’s as plain and simple as that!

 Always date a man based on who he is TODAY, not on his POTENTIAL to become a better partner in the future.
 If you’re unable to accept him for who he is right now, then he’s the wrong guy for you.
 Walk away and find someone else whom you can accept wholeheartedly!